Letter of Invitation & Additional ANEBF Information

 FORMAL CONCERT: The All New England Band Festival concert is at 7:00 p.m. and will also include a performance by the Plymouth State University Symphonic Band.
 Tickets for friends and relatives attending the concert are $8.00.
 Concert CDs may be ordered on the day of the festival.

-DIRECTORS’ CLINIC: From 10:30-11:30, a directors’ clinic/forum will be presented by Fred Sienkiewicz, Trumpet Instructor at Plymouth State University.
+DIRECTORS’ CLINIC: Will be announced shortly.
 Directors of participating students are urged, but not required, to attend the festival.
 Those directors who attend will have opportunities to observe the rehearsals, attend the clinic, and will receive a complimentary ticket for the evening concert.
-Directors’ complimentary tickets must be picked up at the Silver Center for the Arts Box Office on the day of the festival.
+Directors’ complimentary tickets will be handed out at registration in the morning.

 SCHEDULE: A complete schedule, set of instructions, and music will be sent to each student selected for one of the Festival Bands and to his or her Band Director.